All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Research from the Norwegian Mother, Father and Child Cohort Study, which followed over 55,000 women, found that the average weight retained at 18 months postpartum was 1.4 kg for women who gained within recommended guidelines but jumped to 5.1 kg for women who exceeded them .
 Women in the highest gestational weight gain category had a 4.5-fold increased risk of retaining more than 5 kg at 3 years postpartum.

 The metabolic impact goes beyond stored fat.
-Pregnancy increases the number of fat cells (adipocyte hyperplasia), and these new cells do not disappear after delivery.
+Pregnancy increases the number of fat cells (adipocyte hyperplasia), and these new cells don't disappear after delivery.
 They can be shrunk through weight loss but will readily refill if metabolic conditions favor fat storage .
 This cellular reality helps explain why postpartum weight can be so tenacious.

 What the Research Shows